 Nationally, public-private partnerships have emerged as another source of support for retraining workers.
 Companies will help colleges offer job training specific to their industry, and often hire the graduates.
 Microsoft Corp., Caterpillar Inc., Burlington Northern-Santa Fe railroad, McDonald's, Gap Inc., United Technologies Inc. and energy giant PG&E Corp. are a just few of the companies involved in job training.

-Page 2 of 2 - Community college job-training programs take months, not years, to ready workers for the most promising fields.
+Community college job-training programs take months, not years, to ready workers for the most promising fields.
 Displaced workers must be willing to commit time and money, and often switch to new lines of work.
 Assembly line workers become nurses.
 Former small businesses owners learn high-tech manufacturing.
 Older workers facing retirement study bill coding for healthcare providers.

 The future of many workers, communities and entire regions, will depend on how quickly people seeking new careers can make the transition.

 Tim Landis, business editor for the State Journal-Register in Springfield, Ill., also contributed to this article.
 He spent four weeks researching the skills gap for a GateHouse Media national reporting project.